-[x] Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the Fiscal Year Ended December 31, 2014
+[x] Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the Fiscal Year Ended December 31, 2015

-[] Transition Report Pursuant to Section 13 or 1 For the transition period from Commission File Nur to NATIONAL BANKSHARES, INC. (Exact name of registrant as s specified in its charter) Virginia (State of incorporation) 101 Hubbard P.O.
-Box 90 Blacksburg, VA 2 (540) 951-6 (Address and telephone number of 0002 4062-9002 5300 Securities registered pursuant to Section 12(b) of the Act: None Securities registered Pursuant to Section 12(g) of the Act: Common Stock, Par Value \$1.25 per share Indicate by check mark if the registrant is a well-known seasoned issuer, as define ed in Rule 405 of the Securities Act.
-Yes [] No [x] Indicate by check mark if the registrant is not required to file reports pursuant to S Section 13 or Section 15(d) of the Act.
-Yes [] No [x] Indicate by check mark whether the registrant (1) has filed all reports required to during the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
-Yes $[x]$ No $[\]$ Indicate by check mark whether the registrant has submitted electronically and porequired to be submitted and posted pursuant to Rule 405 of Regulation S-T($\S 232$ that the registrant was required to submit and post files).
-Yes [x] No [] Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 o and will not be contained, to the best of registrant's knowledge, in definitive pr this Form 10-K or any amendment to this Form 10-K. [] Indicate by check mark whether the registrant is a large accelerated filer, an acceledation of "accelerated filer, large accelerated filer, and smaller reporting compact Large accelerated filer $[\]$ Accelerated filer $[x]$ Non-accelerated filer $[x]$ Indicate by check mark whether the registrant is a shell company (as defined in R tule 12b-2 of the Act).
-Yes [] No [x] The aggregate market value of the voting common stock of the registrant held by Executive Officers and Corporate Governance) on June 30, 2014 (the last busines approximately \$205,625,494.
-As of March 11, 2015, the registrant had 6,950,474 ss day of the most recently completed second fiscal quarter) was DOCUMENTS INCORPORA Portions of the following documents are incorporated herein by reference into the

-National Bankshares, Inc. 2014 Annual Report to Stockholders

-Document
+[] Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to .

+Commission File Number: 0-15204

+NATIONAL BANKSHARES, INC.

+(Exact name of registrant as specified in its charter)

+Virginia (State of incorporation)

+54-1375874 (I.R.S.
+Employer Identification No.)

+101 Hubbard Street P.O.
+Box 90002 Blacksburg, VA 24062-9002 (540) 951-6300

+(Address and telephone number of principal executive offices)

+Securities registered pursuant to Section 12(b) of the Act: None Securities registered Pursuant to Section 12(g) of the Act: Common Stock, Par Value \$1.25 per share

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes [] No [x]

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes [] No [x]

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes [x] No[

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T(232.405 of this chapter) during the preceding 12 months (or for such period that the registrant was required to submit and post files).
+Yes [x] No []

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. []

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See definition of "accelerated filer, large accelerated filer, and smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer [] Accelerated filer [x] Non-accelerated filer [] Smaller reporting company []

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes [] No [x]

+The aggregate market value of the voting common stock of the registrant held by stockholders (not including voting common stock held by Directors, Executive Officers and Corporate Governance) on June 30, 2015 (the last business day of the most recently completed second fiscal quarter) was approximately \$199,941,128.
+As of March 9, 2016, the registrant had 6,957,974 shares of voting common stock outstanding.

+DOCUMENTS INCORPORATED BY REFERENCE

-Part of Form 10-K into which incorporated
+Portions of the following documents are incorporated herein by reference into the Part of the Form 10-K indicated.

-Part II National Bankshares, Inc. Proxy Statement for the 2015 Annual Meeting of Stockholders Part III
+Document Part of Form 10-K into which incorporated National Bankshares, Inc. 2015 Annual Report to Stockholders Part II National Bankshares, Inc. Proxy Statement for the 2016 Annual Meeting of Stockholders Part III